Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch2.md

 My muddiest point was 2.3 starting with:
 $A = \{x_i \mid i \in I\}$ can be defined as $A = \{ x \mid \exists i \in I(x = x_i)\}$

+My confusion will probably be addressed in class.

 ## 2.3 More Operations On Sets